 The United pet policy notes that pets can’t fly in the cabin on flights to Hawaii.
 Instead, guests must use the company’s PetSafe.
 The pet transport program safely transports pets in the plane’s cargo hold.

-Taking a Dog to Hawaii is Not Possible with These Airlines
+Taking a Dog to Hawaii Might Not Be Possible with These Airlines

-The Westjet pet policy states that the airline doesn’t allow pets on flights to Hawaii.
+The Westjet pet policy states that the airline does not accept pets on flights with the exception of cats and dogs as emotional support animals and dogs as service animals on flights to Hawaii.

 Southwest recently began offering flights to Hawaii.
 However, their pet policy states that Southwest flights don’t transport pets to Hawaii.